 Flavor loaded 20-minute pasta with sun-dried tomato pesto and fresh baby spinach is SO easy to make!

 The best part you don’t need much more to serve this pasta dish.
-Toss your favorite house salad with Greek salad dressing and you have yourself the perfect meatless dinner for those busy back to school nights.
+Toss your favorite house salad with Greek salad dressing and you have yourself the perfect meatless dinner.

-Four ingredient sun-dried tomato pesto made in a food processor then combined with hot gemelli pasta (←love love this pasta).
-Also fresh baby spinach and creamy Parmesan cheese get added in.
+It all starts with four ingredient sun-dried tomato pesto made in a food processor and then combined with hot Gemelli pasta.
+Also, fresh baby spinach and creamy Parmesan cheese get added in.

 It’s heaven in a bowl.
 It truly is.
 Serve it with a huge chopped salad and you’ve got dinner in no time.
 Plus it makes tasty leftovers for lunch.

 You just need 7 ingredients total and you’re good to go:

 - Pasta – I like using Gemelli cut pasta but any short-cut pasta will work.